The Parable of the Good Neighbor

 25 On one occasion an expert in the law stood up to test Jesus.
 “Teacher,” he asked, “what must I do to inherit eternal life?”
 26 “What is written in the Law?” he replied.
 “How do you read it?”
 27 He answered, “‘Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind’; and, ‘Love your neighbor as yourself.’”
 28 “You have answered correctly,” Jesus replied.
 “Do this and you will live.”
 29 But he wanted to justify himself, so he asked Jesus, “And who is my neighbor?”

 I have always believed the message Jesus was trying to get across is that everyone is our neighbor, not just those with whom we live beside, look like and agree with.
 Unfortunately not everyone seems to agree with me.
 A 2016 poll by Public Religion Research Institute shows that 53 percent of white evangelical Protestants believe immigrants weaken America.
 The current attitude against immigrants and others considered to be outsiders is troubling.
-In this article however I would like to explore an aspect of the parable that is often overlooked; the shame factor.
+According to Christianity Today the Bible influences Only 1 in 10 Evangelicals on Immigration Reform.
+The parable of the good Samaritan is even more relevant today.

 And who is my neighbor?

 The story starts with a man robbed, beaten and left for dead by the side of the road.
-A priest and a Levite didn’t just pass the man by but crossed over to the other side of the road.
-Making it clear these men, leaders in the Jewish community, were consciously avoiding the injured man.
+A priest and a Levite didn’t just pass by but crossed over to the other side of the road.
+Making it clear these leaders in the Jewish community were consciously avoiding the injured man.

 Jesus does not reveal the victims nationality but He does identify the good neighbor as a Samaritan.
 Jews, especially the Levites, considered the Samaritans religious mongrels.
 Most Jewish people of the time didn’t believe Samaritans were worthy of God’s love.
 In essence Jesus was saying, “Those you consider less than you are in fact better than you”.